alex-sun/ir2dis/README.md

 **Note**: Some tests may fail due to missing environment variables or Discord import issues, but the core functionality tests should pass.

+## Technical Specification

+For detailed implementation specifications and system architecture, please refer to the [technical specification document](TECHNICAL_SPEC.md).

 ## License

 MIT